-It is the QP's opinion that the work to date is sufficient to confirm the presence of the mineralization which has been intersected at various locations over the strike length of 2.5 km and over a downdip extension of 650 m.
+The work to date is sufficient to confirm the presence of the mineralization which has been intersected at various locations over the strike length of 2.5 km and over a downdip extension of 650 m.
 The drilling has confirmed mineralization in the form of either shallow dipping manto veins in the upper portion and steeply dipping veins in the lower portions of the deposit.

-SRK notes that the Project contains relatively high levels of arsenic in the estimation domains (ranging from an average of 2,860 ppm to 14,550 ppm).
+It is noted that the Project contains relatively high levels of arsenic in the estimation domains (ranging from an average of 2,860 ppm to 14,550 ppm).
 These high levels as supported in the metallurgical test work that high arsenic values (>10,000 ppm) in the flotation rougher concentrate should be considered when evaluating further processing, such as oxidation, and the potential penalties that can be incurred with final concentrate smelting.
 During more detailed studies tracking of arsenic levels through estimation maybe required for engineering and metallurgical purposes.